AluruAayush/SMAGDi/README.md

 Step 5:

+Run the LoRA fine-tuning code for the given dataset

+Step 6:

 Repeat for all datasets needed(Code provided is for StrategyQA, modify prompting for different datasets based on option choices.)